 Filters can introduce creative effects and are still relevant in the digital age.
 Colored filters and soft focus filters are now easy to create with a photo editor.
 But some filters can’t be replicated with software.

 A polarizer will allow you to enhance or reduce reflections.
-This filter can also make the sky appear more blue and foliage more green.
+This filter can also make the sky appear bluer and foliage greener.

 A neutral density filter will darken the image so that you can take long exposures during the day.
 Or use a wide aperture in bright sunlight.